Crazy3TW/android_class_271/README.md

 # android_class_271
 NTU android class

-This project is for class 271
+This project is for android class 271